The rules of The North International Music Competition

 The duration of the performed piece excludes applause and going onto or leaving the stage.

 Registration is to be done exclusively through electronic means.
-During entering the website www.northcompetition.com competitor sends documents as follows:
+During entering the website www.northcompetition.com the competitor needs to provide the following:

-- Filled in Online Application form in English
+- Filled the Online Application form in English

 - Youtube link